jsiegenthaler/homebridge-eosstb/README.md

 * Mute (triple click the volume down button)
 * And any other function that you wish to configure (including key macros)

 You can map any Remote Control key to any set-top box KeyEvent using the config.
-A llist of all possible KeyEvents can be found in the [Wiki KeyEvents](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/KeyEvents).
+A list of all possible KeyEvents can be found in the [Wiki KeyEvents](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/KeyEvents).

+### About Volume Controls
 The volume controls do not control the set-top box directly, as the set-top box has no volume capability.
 The set-top box physical remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.

 ### About Key Macros